Solver Guide

 \[J(x_k)\,\Delta x_k = -F(x_k)\]

-5. Update the state with optional damping.
+5. Update the state with optional fixed damping or automatic damping.

 This is the standard Newton linearization of a nonlinear root-finding problem.